Brand Names: Frova

 Frovatriptan is used to treat migraine headaches.
 Frovatriptan will only treat a headache that has already begun.
 It will not prevent headaches or reduce the number of attacks.

-Frovatriptan should not be used to treat a common tension headache, a headache that causes loss of movement on one side of your body, or any headache that seems to be different from your usual migraine headaches.
-Use this medication only if your condition has been confirmed by a doctor as migraine headaches.
+Frovatriptan should not be used to treat a common tension headache, or a headache that causes loss of movement on one side of your body.
+Use this medicine only if your condition has been confirmed by a doctor as migraine headaches.

 Frovatriptan may also be used for purposes not listed in this medication guide.